rainforestnet/ASP.NET-Core-Google-Datastore/README.md

 3. Configure GCloud

-Powershell or Command Prompt
+Use Powershell or Command Prompt of Windows.

-- gcloud config list
+- gcloud config list (View current logged in accounts and default project in Google cloud)
-- gcloud auth login
+- gcloud auth login (Sign In to a Google account)
 - gcloud config set account \*google account email\*
 - gcloud config set project \*project name\*